-My daughter has a severe tree nut allergy,* meaning if she eats nuts, she will stop breathing and die.
+My daughter has a severe tree nut allergy,* meaning if she ingests any form of tree nuts, she will stop breathing (anaphylaxis) and die.
+Even a trace could do the deed–it’s that severe.

 We learned this the hard way when she was four years old and ate a chocolate Christmas ornament which was filled with a hazelnut paste.
 I cannot adequately describe to you what it feels like, and the terror that fills every part of your being when you hear your child barely choke out the words, “I can’t breathe”, and to see her gasping for air.
 I immediately called 911, and she was rushed to the hospital in an ambulance.
 This was my family’s very first experience with any sort of allergy, and it was life-changing for all of us.
 Nuts were now a dreaded, dangerous and life-threatening food.